mdbenito/nonlinear-kirchhoff/README.md

 ## To do

+1. The problem with skewed solutions has reappeared!!!
-1. Parallel operation across all classes.
+2. Parallel operation across all classes.
 Check `IsometryConstraint`, `KirchhoffAssembler` and `DKTGradient` in particular.
-2. Implement a check on the validity of the boundary conditions for the initial deformation of the gradient flow.

 Remember to check `DiscreteOperators.h` in the dolfin sources for some ideas.